Fire Damage Insurance Claim Denied? Here's What to Do

 6. Underinsurance / Policy Limits

-This isn't technically a “denial” — but it's the most common source of underpayment.
+This is not technically a “denial” — but it is the most common source of underpayment.
 The insurer pays up to your policy limit, but your limit is far below actual rebuild cost.
 If you have an extended replacement cost endorsement, you may be entitled to an additional 25–50% above your Coverage A limit, but you must actually begin rebuilding to access it.

 Steps to Fight a Fire Claim Denial